Amidst the current crisis, many restaurants can’t see a way to survive long enough to outlast lockdown.

 For example, every Monday, post your menu for the week.
 Use that menu to create quick food prep videos or the story of why you chose a particular dish.

 Get younger customers involved.
 Teens and young people are expert social media users, and they’ll think of things you might not.

-Chefs are checking what foods they can get first from suppliers each week, and then offering dishes accordingly.
+Chefs are checking what foods they can get first from suppliers each week, and then creating dishes accordingly.

 Menus are advertised at the beginning of the week on the restaurant’s website and on social media.

-If you want a free solution for getting your menu online quickly, Pomelo Pay have created Free Menu Maker: an app for restaurants that will enable you to create and update your menu online and on the go, even if you don’t have a website.
+If you want a free solution for getting your menu online quickly, Pomelo Pay have created Free Menu Maker.
+An app for restaurants, it will enable you to create and update your menu online and on the go, even if you don’t have a website.

 Online and app solutions are good for everyone, as restaurants reopening will have to abide by guidelines that are likely to prohibit plastic menus, and apps will enable customers to place orders from their phones, whether they’re sitting in the restaurant, or at home.

 You’ll save money on menus and save the environment too!